 Marine insurance is an important requirement for the smooth functioning of businesses involved in the shipping of goods.
 This insurance reassures their customers about having cover against damage or loss due to various marine perils.
 In this article, we will get to know about the important features of Marine / Transit Insurance.

-Marine insurance provides coverage for cargo losses, damage to ships, vessels, or any transport in which the goods are being shipped.
+Marine insurance provides coverage for cargo losses, damaged ships, vessels, or any goods transporting vehicles and shipping containers.
 Despite all regular safety measures taken, marine losses can be heavy and can disrupt your business.
-One of the great features of marine insurance is it allows businesses to customize the cover based on their requirement.
-In specific marine insurance, businesses can avail cover for a specific transit only.
-Let’s know in detail about the features of specific marine insurance policy
+In conclusion, one of the great features of marine insurance is that it allows businesses to customize the cover based on their requirement.

-The right marine insurance policy with an adequate amount of coverage can protect your business from possible marine losses.
-Let’s take a look at the important marine insurance features and benefits of marine insurance:
+The right Transit insurance policy with an adequate amount of coverage can protect your business from possible marine losses.
+Let’s take a look at the important Transit insurance features and benefits :

-In Marine insurance of any type, either an open policy or a specific marine insurance policy, all-round coverage is offered.
+In marine insurance of any type, either an open policy or a transit insurance policy, all-around coverage is offered.
 The marine insurance policy covers a wide range of named and unnamed marine perils.

 The marine insurance policy covers a wide range of perils.
-Marine cargo insurance or specific marine insurance provides coverage for the perils mentioned below:
+Marine cargo insurance or transit insurance provides coverage for the perils mentioned below:

 - Fire or explosion